openproblems-bio/task_grn_inference/docs/source/dataset.rst

 This command downloads the data to `resources/grn_benchmark/`, which is the default directory for geneRNIB for further GRN inference and evaluation.

-Additionally, you will find the `resources/grn_benchmark/prior/` folder, which contains supplementary files such as the list of known transcription factors (TFs).
+Additionally, you will find the `resources/grn_benchmark/prior/` folder, which contains supplementary files such as the list of known TFs.
 Files containing `consensus` tags are used in the evaluation metrics to standardize comparisons.

 Downloading the extended datasets